How to Transplant Seedlings

 - potting soil

 Plants are ready to be transplanted when they have their first set of true leaves.
 The first set of "leaves" you see are not actually leaves at all but part of the seed itself.
-These "leaves" usually have a smooth edge like the cucumber in this photo.
+These "leaves" usually have a smooth edge and will mimic the shape of the seed that you planted.

 After a seedling has grown for a week or two, a second set of leaves will sprout and the first set will begin to shrivel and die.
 This is perfectly normal.
 These leaves will look more irregular in shape and tend to look more like the adult leaf of the plant you are growing.